AhmedElTabarani/AnimationRecorderGodot/README.md

   - The folder that will store the images,
   - If you keep it empty, the images will be stored in `res://`
 - Save Option
-  - You can save the record as split images or as sprite sheet
+  - You can save the record as `split images` or as `sprite sheet`
 - Exit After Finish
-   - If is set to true, the program will be terminated itself after the recording finish `(Maybe cause some problems)`
+   - If is set to true, the program will be terminated itself after the recording finish
-   - If is set to false, the program will be still opening and be idling `(Recommended)`
+   - If is set to false, the program will be still opening and be idling

 ![](https://user-images.githubusercontent.com/69223584/135724686-01cbc6a0-366e-4cc1-9a7b-f215903abe6f.png)